ioBroker/ioBroker.javascript/docs/en/blockly.md

 ```

 By analysing of outputs 3 special variables will be created:
-- result, consists normal output to the console (e.g. for "ls /opt" it consist "iobroker nodejs")
+- result, consists normal output to the console (e.g. for "ls /opt" it consists "iobroker nodejs")
 - error object if command cannot be executed by javascript module
 - stderr, error output of executed program